-- The ability to convert systems into Lxd container images using lxd-p2c utility.
+- The ability to convert systems into Lxd container images using the lxd-p2c utility.

-Qemu has been updated to release 2.11.1, this comes with a wide range of fixes and improvements including a change to spectre and meltdown fixes.
+Qemu has been updated to release 2.11.1, this comes with a wide range of fixes and improvements including a change to the much discussed spectre and meltdown patch.
 Some notable changes are: